nebari-dev/nebari/docs/source/installation/configuration.md

   `gitlab-ci` at the moment.

 If `ci_cd` is not supplied, no CI/CD will be auto-generated, however, we advise employing an infrastructure-as-code approach.
-This allows teams to more quickly modify their QHub deployment, empowering developers and data sciencists to request the changes and have them approved by an administrator.
+This allows teams to more quickly modify their QHub deployment, empowering developers and data scientists to request the changes and have them approved by an administrator.

 ## Certificate